Can You Sell a House with a Mortgage In San Francisco Bay Area

 While the Dodd-Frank Act bans prepayment charges, certain mortgages are exempt from this regulation.

-What Happens to Your Mortgage When You Sell Your Home in SF Bay Area
+What Happens to Your Mortgage When You Sell Your Home in San Francisco Bay Area

 Before you sell a house with a mortgage, there are three crucial actions you have to take to ensure that the proceeds of the sale are enough to pay off the loan and provide you with some take-home cash.

-What to Do Before Selling a House With a Mortgage in SF Bay Area
+What to Do Before Selling a House With a Mortgage in San Francisco Bay Area

 Contact Your Mortgage Lender to Determine the Remaining Loan Balance